zachallaun/datomic-cljs/README.md

 1. A new namespace `datomic-cljs.edn` and an accompanying `read-string` might be warranted to support tagged literals like `#db/id`.
 2. Support for REST API-specific things like limiting results.
+3. Browser support.
+This should be easy enough since platform-specific stuff is confined to `datomic-cljs.http`, but there are other issues (like authentication) to consider.

 ## Development